back to top

 Consider the agricultural sector.
 Weeks before the consequences appear, AI can identify a higher risk of crop failure by examining minute variations in soil chemistry and moisture.
 The ability of water management to spot early indicators of stress in reservoirs and aquifers can be used to forecast drought situations before they worsen.

 This shift changes how you prepare for climate risks.
 You anticipate the damage and intervene before it manifests itself.
-Several platforms have already been developed to provide more accurate, real-time data to address climate problems.
+Several platforms have already been developed to provide more real-time insights for oil and gas exploration and production.
 This allows for timely and accurate answers instead of depending just on speculation.

 Hyperlocal Climate Intelligence for Targeted Action